In the interview:

 Todd: Yeah, yeah, exactly.

-James: Other words that come to mind are hypnosis or modeling, you hear about these sort of things, like taking on patterns of someone you want to be.
+James: Other words that come to mind are hypnosis or modelling, you hear about these sort of things, like taking on patterns of someone you want to be.
 Is it similar to that?

 Todd: You know what, I actually don’t know enough about even that NLP world.